Al Jolson: As metaphor of mutual suffering

-Many in the black community welcomed The Jazz Singer and saw it as a vehicle to gain access to the stage.
+Many in the Black community welcomed The Jazz Singer and hoped it would open film opportunities for Black performers.
 Audiences at Harlem's Lafayette Theater cried during the film, and Harlem's newspaper, Amsterdam News, called it "one of the greatest pictures ever produced."
 For Jolson, it wrote: "Every colored performer is proud of him."

 Relations with African Americans

 Jolson's legacy as the most popular performer of blackface routines was complemented by his relationships with African-Americans and his appreciation and use of African-American cultural trends.
 Jolson first heard jazz, blues, and ragtime in the alleys of New Orleans.
-He enjoyed singing jazz, often performing in blackface, especially in the songs he made popular such as "Swanee", "My Mammy", and "Rock-a-Bye Your Baby with a Dixie Melody".
+He enjoyed singing jazz, often performing in blackface, especially in the songs he made popular, such as "Swanee", "My Mammy", and "Rock-a-Bye Your Baby with a Dixie Melody".

-As a Jewish immigrant and America's most famous and highest-paid entertainer, he may have had the incentive and resources to help improve racial attitudes.
-While The Birth of a Nation glorified white supremacy and the KKK, Jolson chose to star in The Jazz Singer, which defied racial bigotry by introducing black musicians to audiences worldwide.

-While growing up, Jolson had many black friends, including Bill "Bojangles" Robinson, who became a prominent tap dancer.
-As early as 1911, at the age of 25, Jolson was noted for fighting discrimination on Broadway and later in his movies.
-In 1924, he promoted the play Appearances by Garland Anderson which became the first production with an all-black cast produced on Broadway.
-He brought a black dance team from San Francisco that he tried to put in a Broadway show.
-He demanded equal treatment for Cab Calloway, with whom he performed duets in the movie The Singing Kid.
+While growing up, Jolson was friends with Bill "Bojangles" Robinson, who became a prominent tap dancer.
+In 1924, he promoted the play Appearances by Garland Anderson, which became the first production with an all-Black cast produced on Broadway.
+He also brought a Black dance team from San Francisco that he tried to put in a Broadway show, and demanded equal treatment for Cab Calloway, with whom he performed duets in the movie The Singing Kid.

 Jolson read in the newspaper that songwriters Eubie Blake and Noble Sissle, neither of whom he had ever heard of, were refused service at a Connecticut restaurant because of their race.
 He tracked them down and took them out to dinner, "insisting he'd punch anyone in the nose who tried to kick us out!"
 According to biographer Al Rose, Jolson and Blake became friends and went to boxing matches together.

 Film historian Charles Musser notes, "African Americans' embrace of Jolson was not a spontaneous reaction to his appearance in talking pictures.
 In an era when African Americans did not have to go looking for enemies, Jolson was perceived a friend."